Lansing-Tech-Studio/mission-path-planner/README.md

 - **Wheel Offset**: Distance from back of robot to wheel axle (cm)
 - **Wheel Circumference**: Circumference of your wheels (cm)
 - **Wheel Base**: Distance between left and right wheel centers (cm)
+  - Note: Wheel base must be at least 8 cm
 - **Robot Image** (optional): URL to an image of your robot

 ### 4. Set Starting Position